epangelinan/ShoppingList/README.md

 ## Known Bugs

-_After rotating the device from the Saved Items List screen, the saved item and its item detail sometimes does not match._
+_After device rotation from the Saved Items List screen, the saved item and its item detail sometimes does not match (works fine on emulator)._

 ## Support and contact details